open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/siqiuma.md

 ![This is a picture](https://besthdpics.com/storage/image/Nice-Cute-Wallpapers-HD-Wallpapers-of-Nature-Full-HD-p-Desktop-Backgrounds-for-PC-Mac-Laptop-Tablet-world-of-sofas-16165744.jpg)

-:alarm_clock:
-Eastern Standard Time
+⏰ Eastern Standard Time

-:desktop_computer:
-macOS Mojave Version 10.14.5
+🖥️ macOS Mojave Version 10.14.5

 ## About Me